Arun-frontend/fb-login-clone/README.md

 # Facebook Login Clone

 This project is a clone of the Facebook login page implemented using HTML, CSS, and JavaScript.
 It replicates the layout and functionality of the Facebook login page, allowing users to enter their credentials (username and password) and providing basic client-side validation for input fields.
 The project aims to demonstrate proficiency in front-end web development technologies and serves as a learning exercise for building user authentication interfaces.
-It features a responsive design to ensure compatibility across various devices and screen sizes.

 ## Technologies used